top of page

 • A clear statement of your research interests and career goals (even though we all realize this may change over time) and how they relate to the work of the TRAC lab.

-• Discussion of your independent research experience(s) and what you learned from them.
+• Discussion of your research experience(s) and what you learned from them.
 This should not just be a chronological accounting of your research experiences and responsibilities (this I can get from your CV).
 This should be a synthesis of the skills you developed from working on projects and the key insights you have taken away (e.g., interpretations of your findings and how this informed new research ideas or questions, how your accumulated skills prepare you for specific research you wish to undertake in graduate school)

 • You may include thoughts on the specific projects and research questions you would like to pursue in our lab.

 • Definitely describe if you have genuine interest in more than one lab and advisor in our program.
+That said, applications that list every faculty member as a potential supervisor tend to be taken less seriously, so be specific!

 I am interested in becoming a therapist and/or incorporating clinical practice into my future career.
 I’ve heard that mentioning this in my application will hurt my admissions chances.
 Is this true?